ZJUVAI/Newclid/docs/manual/overview.rst

 The main sub-components of the :green:`Proof State` are listed here:

-- :ref:`Symbols Graph` stores all symbols (Points, Lines, Circles, Angles, ...) and their potential equalities.
-- :ref:`Adder` is used to apply different dependency deductions respectively to the :ref:`Predicates` of the added statement.
-- :ref:`Checker` and :ref:`Enumerator` are used for :ref:`Match theorems`.
-- :ref:`Reasoning Engines` like :ref:`Algebraic Manipulator` and :ref:`Formulas`
-  allow for more powerful statements deductions than simple rule-based applications.
-- :ref:`Why Graph` stores all discovered statements and their dependency (why are they true).
+- :ref:`Dependency Graph` stores all discovered statements and their dependencies (why are they true).
+- :ref:`Symbols Graph` stores all symbols (points, lines, circles) and their potential equalities.
 - :ref:`Trace Back` uses the :ref:`Dependencies` to build and print the final proof.